mindsparkist/Windows-Server-2012/README.md

-In your journey as a Business Solutions Analyst, understanding storage is critical because it dictates the performance and reliability of your virtual machines and databases.
-In a Windows Server 2012 R2 environment, you will encounter these four storage types, each serving a specific role in your infrastructure.

----

 ## 1. Local Storage (DAS)

 **Direct Attached Storage (DAS)** refers to digital storage directly connected to the computer accessing it, rather than being accessed over a network.